rmnblm/SwiftUIFocusGuide/README.md

     }
 }
 ```

+For a deeper understanding of how `UIFocusGuide` works, I recommend this [article](https://www.enekoalonso.com/articles/understanding-and-visualizing-uifocusguide-on-tvos).

 ## Limitations
 Using `UIHostingController` has its caveats: It does not wrap its intrinsic content size.
 As a result, the focus guide takes up all available space.
 You would have to set a fixed size with the `frame()` modifier and set its intrinsic content size manually.